-The School Development Plan is drawn up every year and highlights the areas to be improved during this time.
-The school is also required to conduct an annual Performance Management cycle for all staff.
+The School Development Plan is drawn up every year and highlights the areas which will be developed during this time.
+The school also conducts an annual Performance Management cycle for all staff.
 From these documents, training for the whole staff and for individuals is identified and acted upon.

-Whole school training has included First Aid, Safeguarding, helping children to work independently, questioning techniques, Autism, Dyspraxia, Dyslexia, Behaviour Management and aspects of English and Maths.
-Some key workers are also trained in Speech and Language, management of epilepsy or diabetes, special feeding requirements, Physiotherapy and Food Hygiene.
+Whole school training has included First Aid, regular safeguarding training and updates, helping children to work independently, questioning techniques, Autism, Dyspraxia, Dyslexia, Behaviour Management, Early development and other Early Years SEND specific training and aspects of English and Maths.
+Some staff are also trained in Speech and Language, management of epilepsy or diabetes, special feeding requirements, physiotherapy and food hygiene.